aws-samples/aws-online-data-migration-workshop/README.md

 --------------------------------

-**AWS Account** – You will need an AWS account to log into to run this workshop, which has access to create AWS IAM roles, EC2 instances, AWS DataSync, AWS Storage Gateway, AWS Transfer for SFTP and CloudFormation stacks in the AWS regions you select.
+**AWS Account** – You will need an AWS account to log into to run this workshop, which has access to create AWS IAM roles, Amazon EC2 instances, Amazon S3 buckets, AWS DataSync, AWS Storage Gateway, AWS Transfer for SFTP and CloudFormation stacks in the AWS regions you select.

 **Browser** – It is recommended that you use the latest version of Chrome or Firefox for this workshop.